Btombari/language-presentation/LANGUAGES.md

 ```

 If a third program wants to use these modules, it can simply load the two files using the Ruby require statement, and reference the qualified names.
 The Ruby require statement is similar to the import statement of Java and the include statement of C and C++.
-It does not matter using require ‚Äúarea.rb‚Äù or require ‚Äúarea.‚Äù
+It does not matter using require ìarea.rbî or require ìarea.î
 ```
-require ‚Äúarea.rb‚Äù
+require ìarea.rbî
-require ‚Äúshape‚Äù
+require ìshapeî

 x = Area.round(1)
 fact = Shape.round(Shape::YES)